esprimo/iamgo/README.md

 # iamgo

-Find AWS IAM actions required by Go projects!
+Find AWS IAM actions used by Go projects!

 iamgo builds a representation of a Go project to figure out which AWS SDK v2 calls are reachable and then maps them to IAM actions (using [IAM Dataset](https://github.com/iann0036/iam-dataset/).)
-It can also show a call path of why a certain IAM permission is required.
+It can also show a call path of why a certain IAM permission is used.

 ## Install